NTI-Webserverprogrammering-1-2324/Adoptera-ett-Husdjur-nti-webbserver-forked/README.md

 # Adoptera ett husdjur

 ## Description
-This is a project that uses Flask, a easy framework for python.
-Flask is a great tool for small to medium sized applications and includes all the ncessary tools and aids to help build robust web applications.
+The Adopt-a-Pet project is a web application built with Flask, a lightweight and flexible Python web framework.
+Flask provides the necessary tools and utilities to develop robust web applications, making it ideal for projects ranging from small-scale to medium-scale applications.

 ## Features
 Automatic updated lists on animals.